-- 3. Compensation for overload assignments (teaching assignments in excess of thirty (30) equated semester hours in the academic year or eight (8) equated semester hours in the summer session) will be paid at the rate of \$590 for 2004-05, \$615 for 2005-06, and \$640 for 2006-07 per equated semester hour. - 4.
-Instructors supervising an independent study course shall be paid forty dollars per credit hour upon the student being officially enrolled in the course at midterm or the student's successful completion of the course.
-The initial instructor/student agreement in determination successful completion of the course shall be subject to the approval of the Associate Vice President for Educational Services.
-The Associate Vice President for Educational Services approve payment to the instructor in circumstances when all requirements for successful completion have not been met. - 5.
-Instructors as approved by the Vice President for Academic Services certifying material for life experience credit under the Associate and Liberal Studies degrees will be paid according to the following schedule.
-Student requests for credit as approved by the Vice President for Academic Services will constitute the basis for instructor compensation.
+- 3. Compensation for overload assignments (teaching assignments in excess of thirty (30) equated semester hours in the academic year or eight (8) equated semester hours in the summer session) will be paid at the rate of \$650 for 2007-08, \$665 for 2008-09, and \$680 for 2009-10 per equated semester hour. - 4.
+Instructors supervising an independent study or limited student course shall be paid forty-five (\$45) dollars per student per credit hour upon the student being officially enrolled in the course at midterm or the student's successful completion of the course.
+For independent study courses the initial instructor/student agreement in determination of the successful completion of the course shall be subject to the approval of the Associate Vice President for Educational Services.
+Compensation for limited student classes offered in an online environment will follow the conditions set forth in Article II A.8.b.1, contingent upon the following condition being met.